Skip to main content

 Priority Order of Claims

-The Mortgages on Aircraft Act establishes the priority order:
+The Aircraft Mortgage Act sets the following priority order for claims:

 2. Damage claims under the Aviation Act.